 Steve and I were looking for an outdoor patio cover that was a little different, and that didn’t require major construction either.
-We found it in shade sails.
+We found it in patio shade sails.
 Popular in Europe for quite awhile, they are catching on in the US quickly because of their ease of installation, ability to adjust them to each lighting situation, and let’s face it… they are just plain awesome.
-If you want to use shade sails to cover your outdoor room, this is how to install them, and to get around the issues these types of coverings present.
+If you want to use these for your outdoor space, this is how to install shade sails, and how to get around the issues these types of shade covers present.

 Measure the length to the turnbuckle for the opposite fastener, and create another loop at that end.
 It doesn’t have to be a perfect measurement because the turnbuckle tightens down.
 Make sure when you measure the length of your extension wire, the turnbuckle is adjusted at its most open position.
 That way, you have room to tighten it down.
 It will tighten more then you think.
 When you have extension wire made for all the ends that needs it, move to the next step.